joanjane/dotnet-distributed-aspnet-identity/README.md

 3. Then, start PoC.DistributedAspNetIdentity.Api project with VS with right click > Debug > Start new instance
 4. Finally, start PoC.DistributedAspNetIdentity.Web with VS with right click > Debug > Start new instance.

-You can test the application on http://localhost:5043/.
+You can test the application on http://localhost:5043/ .
-To create a new user, use API's swagger http://localhost:5231/swagger and call POST /users method.

 ## EF Migrations
 ### Restore dotnet tool (from repo root):